basecamp/easymon/README.md

 If you're going to make a major change ask first to maje sure it's in line with the project goals.

+## To Do

+See the issues page. :smile:

 ## Authors

 * [Nathan Anderson](mailto:andnat@gmail.com)